 MapleSim is a very comprehensive modeling tool where it is possible to create models that could go beyond the scope of this MapleSim Connector release.
-In general, the MapleSim Connector supports systems of any complexity, including systems of DAEs of any index, in any mix of domains, as long as they exhibit continuous behavior.
-Systems that contain any type of discontinuity, including discrete transforms, switches, logic gates, relational and Boolean operations are not supported by the current release of this product.
+In general, the MapleSim Connector supports systems of any complexity, including systems of DAEs of any index, in any mix of domains.